h44z/wg-portal/README.md

 For a full list of configuration options take a look at the source file [internal/server/configuration.go](internal/server/configuration.go#L56).

 ### Standalone
 For a standalone application, use the Makefile provided in the repository to build the application.
+Go version 1.16 or higher has to be installed to build WireGuard Portal.

 ```
 make